 Star Wars: The Last Jedi has had its time in theaters, and just like how Rogue One arrived after The Force Awakens, now another standalone Star Wars movie is on the way, this time with the story centered on a notorious smuggler.
 What's going to happen when we see Han Solo played for the first time by somebody else?
 At this point, we know several of the pieces that will go into Solo: A Star Wars Story, but we have no idea how those parts will come together into something that is both fresh and new AND the familiar Han Solo that we know.

-Here's everything that we know about Han Solo: A Star Wars Story or whatever the heck they're going to call it.
+Here's everything that we know about Solo: A Star Wars Story so far.

 One story point that has been rumored is that the movie would depict Han Solo winning the Millennium Falcon from Lando Calrissian.
 Even if true, we can't really see the entire film being about that, so this would likely be one plot point among several.
 However, the news that Lando Calrissian will be a character in the film does lend some credibility to the idea.

-We also know that Han Solo's mentor will be a major character in the film, so we can expect to see how Han learned the skills to become a smuggler.
+We also know that Han Solo's mentor will be a major character in the movie, so we can probably expect to see how Han learned the skills to become a smuggler.

 A lot of Han Solo's backstory has been told through the Expanded Universe of books and comics.
 While all the books that were written prior to Disney purchasing Lucasfilm have been deemed non-canonical, a handful of characters and events that started in that world have been repurposed by Disney, so it's possible that the story this movie will deal with is out there someplace in the canon already.